Spring Office : (832) 898-3806 / Houston Office : (832) 434-5936

 How long does a trenchless sewer line last?

-One of the most compelling benefits of trenchless replacement is longevity.
-Modern materials significantly outperform traditional options:
+One of the most compelling benefits of trenchless sewer line replacement is longevity.
+Modern materials significantly outperform traditional options.

 1. HDPE (High-Density Polyethylene) Pipes: Typically last 50-100 years